go140point6/xahl-node/README.md

 ### Nginx related

-All the domain specific config is contained in the file `/etc/nginx/sites-available/xahau` but the allow list is now in the user's home folder `~/nginx_` for easier editing.
+All the domain specific config is contained in the file `/etc/nginx/sites-available/xahau` but the allowlists (yes there are two now) are in the user's home folder `~/nginx_rpc_allowlist.conf` and `nginx_wss_allowlist.conf` for easier editing and protecting form accidental deletion.
+Ignore the RPC one, it is a placeholder for now.

-Any changes to the `nginx_allowlist.conf` file MUST first be tested with `sudo nginx -t` and then reloaded with `sudo nginx -s reload`.
+Any changes to the `nginx_RPC/WSS_allowlist.conf` files MUST first be tested with `sudo nginx -t` and then reloaded with `sudo systemctl reload nginx.service`.

-Logs are held at `/var/log/nginx/`.
+Logs are generated at `/var/log/nginx/`.

-Although this works best on a dedicated host with no other nginx/proxy instances, it can work behind another instance.
-You may need to adjust the setting in the main nginx.conf file to suit your environment so the allow list works correctly.

-For example, in nginx.conf you may need to adjust/add `set_real_ip_from 172.16.0.0/12;` for your proxy IP.

 # Node IP Permissions

-The setup script adds 3 IP addresses by default to the nginx_allowlist.conf file: the detected SSH IP, the external nodes IP, and the local environment IP.
+The setup script adds 2 IP addresses by default to the nginx_RPC/WSS_allowlist.conf files: the detected SSH IP and the external nodes IP.

-In order to add/remove access to your node, you adjust the addresses within the `nginx_allowlist.conf` file.
+In order to add/remove access to your node, you adjust the addresses within the `nginx_wss_allowlist.conf` file.
+Again, ignore the RPC file.

-Edit the `nginx_allowlist.conf` file with your preferred editor e.g. `nano nginx_allowlist.conf`.
+Edit the `nginx_wss_allowlist.conf` file with your preferred editor e.g. `nano ~/nginx_wss_allowlist.conf`.

 Start every line with allow, a space, and then the IP, and end the line with a semicolon.